thearuniyer/ASL-Gesture-Classifier/README.md

 # gesture-predictor
-ASL (AMERICAN SIGN LANGUAGE) Gesture prediction ML model The project contains the following files:
+ASL (AMERICAN SIGN LANGUAGE) Gesture prediction
+The project contains the following files:
 1.	keypoints.json: Extracts the keypoints of body parts from the frames of the videos.
 2.	convert_to_csv.py: Converts the json file of keypoints to it’s csv equivalent